Tutorialwork/ProfessionalBans-Webinterface/README.md

 </VirtualHost>
 ```

-4. Visit your website you will be redirected to a new installer.
+- Go to your directory of your web server for example `cd  /var/www/your/path/to/professionalbans`
-5. Install composer `apt install composer`
+- Install composer `apt install composer`
-6. Install Apache2 pack `composer require apache-pack`
+- Install Apache2 pack `composer require apache-pack`
+- Visit your website you will be redirected to a new installer.

 # REST API